spsforks/SCons-scons-wiki/GoFastButton.md

 ## Note on the `CPPPATH` trick

 The `CPPPATH` trick mentioned above made a great difference for me, because I have many libraries installed in non-standard directories (e.g. these from Fink), and these directories end up explicitly referenced in compiler command lines.

 However, for this trick to work, `CCFLAGS (CXXFLAGS)` has to come *after* `CPPFLAGS` (which are in `$_CCCOMCOM`) in the compiler command line.
-If not, the compiler will typically include the _installed_ headers from the library I am developing, instead of including the local headers referenced by, say, `env.Prepend(CPPPATH0='#mylibheaders'])`.
+If not, the compiler will typically include the _installed_ headers from the library I am developing, instead of including the local headers referenced by, say, `env.Prepend(CPPPATH='#mylibheaders'])`.

 Here is the code I use to put `CCFLAGS` after `CPPFLAGS`.
 It also imports software resource paths  from env variables.
 (Any comments to make this easier would be welcome.)